Evently Concepts

 Events

-An event records that something has occurred to an entity.
+An event records that something has occurred to an entity or set of entities.
 Events are immutable, meaning they cannot be altered, and irrevokable, meaning they cannot be deleted out of the ledger.
-An event has a name, an entity identifier, data and meta information.
+An event has a name, entity identifiers, data and meta information.

 {copyText = 'Copy'}, 300)" class="language-json">{